Neermita18/NSCLC_gene_mutation_cse_intern/README.md

 ## Prediction of EGFR and KRAS mutation in NSCLC from CT, PET scans and clinical analysis
-- [ ] Assess contribution of EGFR and KRAS mutation to NSCLC
+- [x] Assess contribution of EGFR and KRAS mutation to NSCLC
-- [ ] Assess whether PET and CT scans shot locally
+- [x] Assess whether PET and CT scans shot locally
+- [ ] Extract tumor segmentations from XML AIM annotation files
 - [ ] Learn how to extract and combine both features